nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Downloading CoDoc
 1. Ensure you have `Java 11` or above installed in your Computer. -> [How To Check Java Version](#how-to-check-java-version)
-   * If no, you can download it from [here](https://www.oracle.com/java/technologies/downloads/#java11)
+   * If not, you can download it from [here](https://www.oracle.com/java/technologies/downloads/#java11)
 2. Download the latest version of `codoc.jar` [here](https://github.com/AY2223S2-CS2103T-F12-2/tp/releases/tag/v1.3.trial).
 3. Copy the file to the folder you want to use as the _home folder_ for CoDoc.<br>
    For example,